ncosd/food-pantry-app/README.md

 Use these commands for developing locally:

-    # you should be in the web/app directory
+    # you should be in the web/admin directory
-    npm run serve:firebase:emulator   # leave this running in one terminal npm run dev                       # leave this running in another terminal, this will run vite with hot-reloading
+    npm run serve:firebase:emulator   # leave this running in one terminal npm run dev                       # Leave this running in another terminal, this will run vite with hot-reloading on port 5174

+    # to run the guest app in web/app directory
+    npm run dev                       # leave this running in another terminal, this will run vite with hot-reloading on port 5173

-Running these two commands will run the emulators in one terminal, and Vite build in the other.
-You can open your browser to http://localhost:5173 to see the page.
+Running these three commands will run the emulators in one terminal, and Vite build in the other for the Guest and Admin apps.
+You can open your browser to http://localhost:5173 to see the guest pages, and http://localhost:5174 to the volunteer pages.
 The firebase service will not do hot-reloading in the browser when Vite builds to the `dist` folder whenever changes are made, so you will need to reload the web browser as you work to load the latest built code.

 ### Java installed?
 The firebase emulator needs node.js 8.0 or higher and Java JDK version 11 or higher.